christensenacademy/christensen-academy/modules/beginning-actionscript/reference.md

 cam = new Teacher();
 ```

 In the examples above, notice how the value on the right were assigned to the values on the left.
 This is very important to remember.
 Unlike in math, you can't switch this around.
 That is, writing `5 = score` makes no sense in programming.
-The "=" sign is actually called the *assignments operator*, and it takes the value of the expression on the right side of the "=" sign and *assigns* it to the variable on the left side of the equals sign.
+The "=" sign is actually called the *assignments operator* because it takes the value of the expression on the right side of the "=" sign and *assigns* it to the variable on the left side of the equals sign.

 ###Variable Types

 You'll notice that there are different types of variables that store different types of data.
 So far, you've seen variables that store numbers, text (called "strings"), and instances of movie clips.
 When creating a new variable, you are really *declaring* a new variable that will store a certain type of data.
-Here are some examples:
+For example, `var count:Number` declares a variable named "count" of type Number.
+Once you have declared a variable, you can assign it values.

 ```java